vamado09/NLP_Sentiment_Analyzer_Project/README.md

-# NLP - Sentiment Analyzer Project

-This GitHub repository shows how I build my Sentiment Analyzer app step by step.
-This app consists of supervised and unsupervised models like TextBlob, VADER, Logistic Regression, and Support Vector Machine to predict sentiment.
-It also allow the user to: import, analyze, and download csv files containing sentiment and performance metrics between models.

-This app was created using Google Colab, Python and Streamlit.

-You can use "Spotify.csv" and "movie_reviews.csv" to test the app.
-You can find both of these csv files in "Releases" section for download and testing.

-* Web App password --> nlp_analyzer
+This NLP GitHub repository presents the systematic development process of our Sentiment Analyzer app, chronicling each step taken.
+Our app incorporates an array of supervised and unsupervised models, including TextBlob, VADER, Logistic Regression, Support Vector Machine, Gradient Boosting, and Random Forest, offering a comprehensive sentiment prediction capability.
+Moreover, users can seamlessly perform tasks such as importing, analyzing, and downloading CSV files that contain sentiment data and performance metrics, fostering a robust user experience.
+Group names can be seeing within the App Menu selection.
+To facilitate testing, the "Spotify.csv" and "movie_reviews.csv" CSV files are readily available for download within the "Releases" section.
+Notably, our "app.ipynb" notebook acts as a graphical user interface (GUI) for the Sentiment Analyzer, allowing users to explore the app's features step by step.

-app.ipynb --> complete app for Intro to NLP class final project.
+This is the app you want to try (app.ipynb) --> complete app for Intro to NLP class final project.
 No passwords required!
 Try this one.
+Web App password --> nlp_analyzer (if you want to try the app with password)

+Important: For optimal performance and stability, I strongly recommend utilizing the "app.ipynb" Colab notebook.
+This choice ensures that your resources won't be constrained, in contrast to the Streamlit Cloud web app, which has the potential to experience crashes due to resource limitations.
+However, if you wish to explore the Streamlit Cloud app for testing purposes, simply copy and paste the following link: https://vamado09-gui---sentiment-analyzer-app-7nykrt.streamlit.app/